-If SELZ4T is set to YES and the reversed-M4G functions are to serve as a backup zone as well as a pilot blocking zone, then the TL4G time delay should For three-terminal line applications, the coordination be set long enough to coordinate with the timedelayed operation of the appropriate zone of grounddistance relays, added to the breaker(s) trip time.

-If SELZ4T is set to NO, then PUTL4G may be set to any value within its range with no effect on scheme operation.
+- If SELZ4T is set to YES and the reversed-M4G functions are to serve as a backup zone as well as a pilot blocking zone, then the TL4G time delay should be set long enough to coordinate with the timedelayed operation of the appropriate zone of grounddistance relays, added to the breaker(s) trip time. - If SELZ4T is set to NO, then PUTL4G may be set to any value within its range with no effect on scheme operation.